 After a certain age, keeping ourselves in good health seems to be a little bit harder.
-From rising blood sugar to a more-pronounced muffin top, sometimes it feels very doom and gloom.
+From rising blood sugar to a more-pronounced muffin top, sometimes staying fit can feel impossible.
 But a new study has some great news for post-menopausal women: Eating chocolate may help you burn fat and lower blood sugar.
-And no, not one square of dark chocolate like you normally read about, we’re talking an actual bar of creamy milk chocolate — if it’s eaten at the right time.
+And no, not one square of dark chocolate like you normally read about — we’re talking an actual bar of creamy milk chocolate, if it’s eaten at the right time.

 Chocolate Benefits for Post-Menopausal Women

 According to the study, published in The FASEB Journal, eating a bar of milk chocolate during a small window of time in the morning could help decrease blood sugar and increase fat burn for postmenopausal women.

 Yes, you read that right.
 Your favorite indulgence may actually help you get healthier.
 For the randomized controlled trial, 19 postmenopausal women were asked to eat 100 grams of milk chocolate (that’s equivalent to a large bar containing about 540 calories!) every day for two weeks either in the morning, within one hour of waking, or at night, within one hour of going to sleep.
 The researchers measured and recorded their weight, microbiota composition (a measure of gut health), sleep quality, blood sugar levels, and other metabolic indicators before the trial, and on the first, eighth, and last day.